1adore1/deadlock-match-tracker-bot/README.md

 ## Bot Commands

 ### `/start`
-- Displays the bot's welcome message and shows a button to link a Steam profile.
+- Displays the bot's welcome message and shows a button to enter a Steam profile.

 ### `/check`
-- Prompts the user to enter their Steam profile URL to check active matches.
+- Prompts the user to enter Steam profile URL to check active matches.

 ## How to Use